Saisumanthv/Saisumanthv/README.md

 # Hi there! 👋

 I'm **Sai Sumanth Vadla** — a software developer and open-source enthusiast based in **Hyderabad**.
-I build practical tools and apps using TypeScript and Python, with an interest in image processing and data cleaning.
+I build practical tools and apps using Python, with an interest in image processing and data cleaning.

 > Crafting reliable software and learning something new every day. 🚀